A Forgotten Tunnel…

 Louis MacDermot – 1901 From the ppie.org

-Railroad buffs might know the name Louis MacDermot.
-He built miniature railroads.
-He and his mechanics designed locomotives, freight cars, and coaches in great detail.
+Railroad buffs might know Louis MacDermot.
+He built miniature railroads and, with his mechanics, designed locomotives, freight cars, and coaches in great detail.

 From the ppie100.org

 In 1913, he was awarded the concession to build and operate an intramural railway at the Panama Pacific International Exposition (PPIE), due to open in February 1915.
-He set out to design and build the locomotives at home and assembled the railroad cars in a large building nearby.
-However, during the course of construction, PPIE management expressed concern about pedestrian safety in crowded areas and found more convenient means of transportation.
+He set out to design and develop the locomotives at home and assembled the railroad cars in a large building nearby.
+However, during construction, PPIE management expressed concern about pedestrian safety in crowded areas and found more convenient means of transportation.

 Three of the Overfair locomotives under construction at the MacDermot estate before the 1915 Panama-Pacific International Exposition.
 Photo from the Swanton Pacific Railroad Society collection.

 The success of the Great Fair was not transferred to the Overfair Railway.
-First they were relegated to the very edge of the fair, thus reducing its economic potential.
-MacDermont absorbed most of the railway’s costs out of his own pocket
+First, they were relegated to the very edge of the fair, thus reducing its economic potential.
+MacDermont absorbed most of the railway’s costs out of his pocket.

 The first completed locomotive was the working engine No. 1500, an 0-6-0T type.